Devipriya1331/FaceDetection-Tracking_project/README.md

 # FaceDetection-Tracking_project
-👤 Face Recognition System using OpenCV
+# 👤 Face Recognition System using OpenCV

-📌 Description
+## 📌 Description
 A Face Recognition System that detects and identifies human faces in real time using OpenCV and pre-trained face recognition models.
-The system uses a webcam or video stream to recognize known faces by comparing them with previously trained data.
+The system captures faces from a webcam or video stream, compares them with trained data, and displays the identified person’s name.

-This project demonstrates core computer vision, image processing, and machine learning concepts and is suitable for academic projects, resumes, and entry-level AI roles.
+This project demonstrates core concepts of computer vision, image processing, and machine learning.

+---

-🚀 Features
+## 🚀 Features

-Real-time face detection using Haar Cascade
+- Real-time face detection

-Face recognition using trained face encodings
+- Face recognition using trained models

-Webcam-based live recognition
+- Webcam-based live recognition

-Supports multiple faces
+- Supports multiple faces

-Fast and lightweight
+- Fast and lightweight

-Easy to extend with new faces
+- Easy to extend with new users

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Python 3.9+
+- Python 3.9+

-OpenCV
+- OpenCV
+- NumPy
+- Haar Cascade Classifier
+- LBPH Face Recognizer

+---

+---

-⚙️ How It Works
+## ⚙️ How It Works

-Face Detection

-Detects faces using Haar Cascade classifier.
+1. Detects faces using Haar Cascade classifier

-Dataset Creation

-Captures multiple images per person.

-Training
+2. Captures and stores face images as a dataset

-Trains the face recognition model using labeled face data.
+3. Trains a face recognition model

-Recognition

-Matches live face input with trained data and displays the name.
-NumPy

-Haar Cascade Classifier
+4. Recognizes faces in real time and displays names